-Often while testing page speed of your website you may have encountered an optimization opportunity named “Preload Key Requests”.
+Often while testing the page speed of your website you may have encountered an optimization opportunity named “Preload Key Requests”.

 This occurs because your browser recognizes the resources after your page is downloaded or executed.
 And this causes a slow page speed.

-With the introduction of Preload Fonts feature in WP Rocket 3.6, you can easily tell the browser to prioritize the download of these resources, making the page load fast.
+With the introduction of the Preload Fonts feature in WP Rocket 3.6, you can easily tell the browser to prioritize the download of these resources, making the page load fast.

 As discussed earlier in this article, one of the techniques to improve page speed is using CDN.
 If you are not familiar with CDN then let me tell you CDN is also known as content delivery network and it comprises of a network of servers across the globe.